mathMatthew/spreadsheetCoder/README.md

   - Run the "Create" Macro from your worksheet containing the target function.
   - If unfamiliar with running macros, refer to the troubleshooting section below.
   - During execution, select your input and output cells as prompted.
   - Use strict mode is preferred as it provides advantages but also requires you to create test cases.
-For test case creation, see [How_to_do_lookups.xlsm](./How_to_do_lookups.xlsm).
+For test case creation, look at the examples in the file [How to do lookups](./How_to_do_lookups.xlsm).

 - **Completion**: A "Complete" popup will appear once the macro has finished.
 If you are viewing the VB window you may miss it as it shows in Excel.